TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 *   View cart

-Home Privacy Details PrivacyPrivacy detailsCookiesSocial Sign On
+Home Privacy Details Privacy Privacy details Cookies Social Sign On
-  Privacy details
+  Privacy Policy

 Your privacy is important to Lenovo.
+This privacy policy applies to Lenovo’s websites owned and operated by Lenovo.
 This statement discloses the information practices for Lenovo Web sites, including what type of information is gathered and tracked, how the information is used, and with whom the information is shared.

 Lenovo has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with TRUSTe's program requirements including transparency, accountability and choice regarding the collection and use of your personal information.
 The TRUSTe program does not cover information that may be collected through downloadable software.
+The TRUSTe program covers only information that is collected through the the following specific sites, http://blog.lenovo.com, http://www.lenovo.com, http://www.lenovocareers.com and http://www.lenovo.com/us/en and does not cover information that may be collected through our mobile applications.
 TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
 If you have questions or complaints regarding our privacy policy or practices, please contact us by using our short Privacy Submission Form.
 If you are not satisfied with our response you can contact TRUSTe here.

 Personal information Use of Suppliers Using and Sharing Personal Information Mergers and Acquisitions Fulfilling your transaction request Cookies, Web Beacons and Other Technologies Marketing Use Service Quality Monitoring Lenovo Human Resources Web Sites (including Recruitment) Online Advertising Information for Business Partners Personalized URL Link Lenovo Supplier Administration Disclosures Required By Law Lenovo Discussion Forums and Chat Rooms Privacy Technology Other Lenovo Web Site Notices Links to non-Lenovo Web sites Our Worldwide Practices Frames Information Security and Quality Notification of Changes Supplementing Information Privacy Questions and Access
 Personal information

 In general, you can visit Lenovo on the Internet without telling us who you are and without giving any personal information about yourself.
 There are times, however, when we or our partners may need information from you.

 You may choose to give us personal information in a variety of situations.
 For example, you may want to give us information, such as your name and address or e-mail id, to correspond with you, to process an order, or to provide you with a subscription.
 You may give us your credit card details to buy something from us or a description of your education and work experience in connection with a job opening at Lenovo that you wish to be considered for.
 We intend to let you know how we will use such information before we collect it from you. if you tell us that you do not want us to use this information to make further contact with you beyond fulfilling your requests, we will respect your wishes.
 If you give us personal information about somebody else, such as a spouse or work colleague, we will assume that you have their permission to do so.
+This information is only used for the sole purpose of completing your request or for whatever reason it may have been provided.

+If you wish to subscribe marketing materials from Lenovo, we will use your name and email address.
+Out of respect for your privacy, You may choose to stop receiving our marketing emails by following the unsubscribe instructions included in these emails, accessing the email preferences in your account settings page or you can contact us through the Privacy Submission Form.

  **Back to top** Using and Sharing Personal Information

 The following paragraphs describe in more detail how Lenovo may use your personal information and with whom we may share it.
 Depending on the type of Lenovo Web site you are visiting, one or more of the paragraphs may apply.
 For example, if you order a product from a Lenovo Web site, your information will be handled as described in such paragraphs as Fulfilling Your Transaction Request and Marketing Use.

+We will share your personal information with third parties only in the ways that are described in this privacy policy.
+We do not sell your personal information to third parties.

  **Back to top** Fulfilling your transaction request